i-am-harveyt/NvimConfigInLua/README.md

 # Nvim Config in Lua

+## Upload 0911 2022

+Change file structure: I put all packer related stuff into respective plugin init file.

 ## Intro

 This is a config that I've setup for my neovim use.
-And almost all config is written in Lua.
+And almost all comfig is written in Lua.

 Someone may like auto-format when writing code, but I'm not a big fan of it.